sgwilbur/docker-simple-delivery-pipeline/README.md

 Intended to provide a quick start point for performing a standup of the basic building blocks for testing.

+The docker-compose file will bring up a Gogs server for git server based version control, Jenkins OSS for CI, and Nexus OSS for asset management.

 ### Pre-Requisites